To the Mom, Whose Kid Doesn’t Fit In: Mothering a Square Peg

 But his response still astounds me, “I mean I could?
 But it is such an ugly word.
 And it seems unnecessary?
 I don’t know what context I would even say it?
 And, I don’t think I am better than them.
 I really just don’t think it is a reason to be liked… or hated.
 I just feel something leave me when I am around that kind of talk.
 Honestly, I just want to play ball.
 I don’t think cussing should be a requirement to be invited out for pizza.”

 I would like to propose, that thing, the very thing that has labeled your child different, left-out, or lonely is the very thing that sets them apart as your child.
-Maybe this post is misleading, perhaps you sought an answer for the bullying epidemic or how to fix it, but I submit, your love is enough.
+Maybe this post is misleading, perhaps you seek an answer for the bullying epidemic or how to fix it, but I submit, your love is enough.
 On the other side of this hurt, this “malfunction” you are the perfect solution.
+Also, bullying is never, ever okay.
+And if your child is truly being harmed… go get em.

 Your home, where they find total acceptance and love is the thing that will go with them well beyond the school years.
-Granted, they will have an unimpeachable recollection for your shortcomings as well.
+Yes, they will have an unimpeachable recollection of your shortcomings as well.
 But, they will remember the safe haven of home.
 They will relish the place where they could lament their woes and your adoration somehow, alleviated the nightmares of child social nuances.

 This is the best of you.

-Strange, weird, prude, awkward, loud, shy, learning “disabled,” or altogether weird… and simply your perfect and beloved kid.
+Strange, weird, prude, awkward, loud, shy, learning “disabled,” or altogether weird… and simply your perfect and beloved baby.

 Do what you do best, love well, momma.
 You are not alone.